Find Grad Schools

 • Project Design Engineer

-In 2016, there was an estimated number of 132,500 jobs in the United States for Microsystems Engineer.
+In the United States, there were 132,500 jobs for Microsystems Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Microsystems Engineer by 2026.
-There will be an estimated 9,500 positions for Microsystems Engineer per year.
+The BLS estimates 9,500 yearly job openings in this field.

 undefined